 Waterproofing: 2L Gore-Tex ePE

-What we don’t: Expensive for a 2-layer design.
+What we don’t: Pricey for a 2-layer design and not a weight leader.

 See the Men's Patagonia Storm Shift See the Women's Patagonia Storm Shift